microsoft/Trieste/samples/infix/beyond-infix.md

 From a usability perspective, because our fuzz test wrapper is coded directly in our test runner and embeds all our defaults and development process assumptions, it was easier to use it than the default Trieste driver.
 While the fuzz test driver is an easy starting point for a simple language implementation, more customized tooling pays for itself quickly in only slightly larger development efforts.

+> [!CAUTION]
-**Danger:** make sure to print `fuzzer.start_seed()`, like the default driver does, or your seed number won't be logged, and you don't be able to reproduce fuzz test failures!
+> Make sure to print `fuzzer.start_seed()`, like the default driver does, or your seed number won't be logged, and you won't be able to reproduce fuzz test failures!

 ### *bfs, the Exhaustive Breadth-first Tester